All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 All the World's a Stage by William Shakespeare

-In the very beginning, the speaker has compared the whole world with a stage where men and women are merely players (actors).
+In the very beginning, the speaker has compared the whole world to a stage where men and women are merely players (actors).
 They have their entrances and exits.
 They enter the stage (world) when they are born and exit when they die.
-Here in this stage, every man has to play seven different roles based on his age during his lifetime.
+At this stage, every man has to play seven different roles based on his age during his lifetime.

 SEVEN STAGES OF MAN'S LIFE AND HIS ACTS